Home > Parapsychology After-Death Communications

 Their research was published in their book “Hello From Heaven: A New Field of Research, After-Death Communication Confirms That Life and Love Are Eternal“.
 The authors’ research confirms that these spiritual experiences offer hope, love, and comfort for thousands of people.
 More than 350 first-hand accounts of those whose lives have been changed and even protected by messages or signs from the deceased are documented in their book.
 The Guggenheims conservatively estimate at least 60 million Americans — or 20% of the population of the United States — have had one or more ADC experiences.
 And some polls indicate the actual numbers are double these figures — that more than 125 million Americans, or 43% of the population, have had an ADC.
 As a result, after-death communications appear to be the most common form of spiritual experiences that people have.
 If you had an ADC and would like to share it with the world — or if you would like to read more ADC testimonies — visit Dr. Jeffrey and Jody Long’s After-Death Communication Research Foundation website (ADCRF.org).

-1. Introduction to After-Death Communications (ADCs)
+2. Introduction to After-Death Communications (ADCs)

 Have you been contacted by a loved one who has died?
 An after-death communication (ADC) is defined as an experience occurring when a person is contacted directly and spontaneously by a loved one who has died.
 ADCs are probably as old as human history and may explain why ancient cavemen buried their dead in ways suggesting they were aware of their afterlife.
 However, the Guggenheim’s study of ADCs during the twentieth century was the first complete study and analysis of this phenomenon.
 ADCs are extremely common all over the world and are discussed openly and freely.
 Between 1988 and 1995, the Guggenheim’s interviewed 2,000 people from all over the U.S. and Canada, ranging in age from children to the elderly, who experienced an ADC.
 They came from diverse educational, social, economic, religious, occupational backgrounds.
 The Guggenheim’s conservative estimate is that at least 50 million Americans (or 20% of the population) have had one or more ADC experiences.
 In their study, they collected more than 3,300 firsthand accounts of ADCs from people who spontaneously and directly had such communications.
 No third parties such as hypnotists, psychics, mediums, or devices of any kind were involved.

-2. The twelve types of ADCs
+3. The Twelve Types of ADCs

 Based upon the Guggenheim’s ADC research, below are the 12 most frequent types of ADCs people report having with their deceased loved ones: